- Tools and Safety

 A final comment

 The goal of Destination Imagination is to encourage the kids to learn, stretch themselves and have fun.
-Kids that really enjoy the Structure Challenge will begin to see the "structure" in everything around them.
+Kids that really enjoy the Engineering Challenge will begin to see the "structure" in everything around them.
 They will wonder WHY things they see are designed the way they are.
 They will also be able to recognize and admire the “design elegance” they see in natural structures.
 This awareness, appreciation and curiosity is perhaps the greatest benefit this Challenge has to offer.
 It is certainly not interference for a Team Manager to encourage teams to question and explore how the "real world" deals with the issues they are trying to resolve.
 After all, that is part of what this process is all about!!